Kequc/passage-rpc/README.md

 #### expectResponse (callback: (error: Error, result?: any) => void, timeout?: number) => number

 Returns a number representing a message id.
 The callback will timeout if a response containing the message id is not received in time.
-You may only need to use this if you are building a message object completely by hand.
+You may only need to use this if you are building a message object by hand.

 ## Server usage